Bangor Air National Guard Base: Air Defense Command

 The base was drawn down during the demobilization in late 1945, and placed in a standby status on 7 May 1946 as a satellite base of Westover Field, Massachusetts.
 Still, Dow remained part of ATC's North Atlantic Transport route for strategic air transportation between the United States and the United Kingdom, and ATC aircraft passed through the field occasionally.

 In November 1946, First Air Force, Air Defense Command, took over the airfield and activated the 14th Fighter Group there, consisting of the P-47N Thunderbolts of the 37th, 48th and 49th Fighter Squadrons.
 One of the first USAAF groups assigned to Air Defense Command, the unit was responsible for the air defense of the northeastern United States.

+4 February 1947: 101st Fighter Group allotted to the State of Maine and received Federal Recognition at Camp Keyes, Augusta, Maine, as the Maine Air National Guard (MeANG).

+5 February 1947: 132nd Fighter Squadron allotted to the State of Maine and received Federal Recognition at Dow AFB, Bangor, Maine.

+(The Maine Air National Guard was physically established in the area in the Northwest corner of Dow AFB; the area which it continues to occupy to this day, and which later became Bangor Air National Guard Base.)

 In July 1947, the group deployed to Muroc AFB, California, to perform acceptance tests on the new F-84B Thunderjets.
 (The 14th Fighter Group became the 14th Fighter Wing in August 1947.)
 First operational production USAF F-84Bs arrived at Dow AFB on 7 November; the last P-84B was delivered in February 1948.
 Throughout the winter of 1947–48, the 14th Fighter Wing lost three F-84s at Dow.
 Investigators found that the aircraft performed better in the cold Maine climate than during testing in the California desert, yet accidents continued even as spring arrived in 1948.

 On 25 August 1948, Dow Air Force Base was assigned to one of ADC's first Air Divisions, the 26th Air Division.
 Its new mission was defending the northeastern United States from New York City to the Maine-New Brunswick border during daylight and fair weather; the F-82 Twin Mustangs of the 52d Fighter Group (All-Weather) at Mitchel AFB, New York, flew the missions at night and in poor weather.

 That year, Deblois Bombing Range was opened nearby and the old Milford Air Force Auxiliary Airfield became part of an Air Force survival school a few years later.

 In July 1949, the 14th Fighter Wing sent sixteen F-84Bs to celebrate New York City's new Idlewild Airport.
 The group was inactivated on 2 October 1949 due to budget cuts.